dominic097/blog/reflections.md

 Reflect.getPrototypeOf(result); // someConstructor.prototype
 Array.isArray(result); // true
 ```

-Thus with the help of Reflect.construct we not only attain subclassing inheritance but also a neat code structure which can easily blunt with modern code practice
+Thus with the help of Reflect.construct we not only attain subclassing inheritance but also a neat code structure which can easily blunt with modern code practice.